• Skip to primary navigation

 A jar of lavender honey with a spoon on it and surrounded by lavender flowers.

-To make homemade lavender honey, heat 1 cup of honey over low heat to allow it to warm and soften.
-Then add 1 tablespoon of dried lavender flowers to the warmed honey.
-Cover the mixture and allow it to set for 24 hours.
-Then warm the honey again so that it softens, and remove the lavender flowers.
-Then serve and enjoy!
+Lavender honey has such a beautiful flavour and it's great for making desserts and for sweetening hot tea or iced tea.
+To make lavender honey, warm 1 cup of unflavoured raw honey in a small pot over low heat on the stovetop and then add 1 tablespoon of dried lavender flowers to the warmed honey.
+Cover the pot with its lid and let the honey and flowers sit for 24 hours.
+Then warm the honey on the stove again so that it softens, and remove the lavender flowers.
+Transfer the honey to a jar for storing.

 A glass of lavender mint lemonade topped with a lemon slice, mint leaves and lavender flowers.